pekkanikander/pekkanikander.github.com/index.md

 Pekka Nikander is a software architect and lead programmer with over 25 years of industry experience, with an inkling for embedded and things.

+I prefer e-mail for communication, and don't answer to cold phone calls.

+Email: firstname dot lastname at iki dot fi

 Please note that many links below are broken, due to my previous web site provider trashing my site and not having time to fish the content back.
 If you are interested in any of my papers or past projects,